radio-astro-tools/spectral-cube/docs/index.rst

     >>> from spectral_cube import SpectralCube

-The easiest way to instantiate a :class:`~spectral_cube.spectral_cube.SpectralCube` is to pass a 3-d Numpy array along with a 3-d :class:`~astropy.wcs.WCS` object::
+The easiest way to instantiate a :class:`~spectral_cube.spectral_cube.SpectralCube` is to pass a 3-d numpy array along with a 3-d :class:`~astropy.wcs.WCS` object::

     >>> cube = SpectralCube(data=data, wcs=wcs)

-Here ``data`` can be a normal Numpy array, or a *memory-mapped* Numpy arra (memory-mapping is a technique that avoids reading the whole file into memory and instead accessing it from the disk as needed).
-When reading in data from FITS files with `astropy.io.fits <LINK>`_, the ``memmap`` option allows you to access the data via a memory-mapped array.
+Here ``data`` can be a normal Numpy array, or a *memory-mapped* Numpy array (memory-mapping is a technique that avoids reading the whole file into memory and instead accessing it from the disk as needed).
+When reading in data from FITS files with `astropy.io.fits <LINK>`_, the ``memmap`` keyword argument allows you to access the data via a memory-mapped array.

 Reading
 -------

-In practice, you will likely most often want to simply read a spectral cube from a file.
-The reader in ``spectral_cube`` is designed to be able to deal with any arbitrary axis order, and always return a consistently oriented spectral cube (see `Accessing data`_ below).
+In practice, you will most often want to read a spectral cube from a file.
+The reader in ``spectral_cube`` is designed to be able to deal with any arbitrary axis order and always return a consistently oriented spectral cube (see `Accessing data`_ below).
 To read in a file, use the :meth:`~spectral_cube.spectral_cube.SpectralCube.read` class method as follows::

      >>> cube = SpectralCube.read('L1448_13CO.fits')

-This will always read the I Stokes parameter in the file, or compute the I Stokes parameter if not directly available.
+This will always read the Stokes I parameter in the file.
 For information on accessing other Stokes parameters, see the `Stokes parameters`_ section.

 .. note:: In most cases, the FITS reader should be able to open the file in
           memory-mapped mode, which means that the data is not immediately